erikhyrkas/snakes/training_data/llama-wiki-1.md

 ----------

 Europe is a unique and fascinating continent, with its own history, culture, and geography.
 Its diversity, complexity, and importance in world affairs make it an interesting topic for study and exploration.

-**References**

-(Note: This article provides a basic overview of Europe.
-For more detailed information, please consult specialized sources such as the CIA World Factbook or National Geographic.)
 <end>

 Write a wiki article about Texas.<start>**Texas**